Complete Mitochondrial DNA Sequences

 Other comparison hmtDNAs in GenBank & elsewhere:

-This sequence has over 30 variant nucleotides from the rCRS.
+- Swedish Sequence X93334 This U5a sequence is 16570 bp in length and has over 30 variant nucleotides from the rCRS.

-This sequence has over 50 variant nucleotides from the rCRS.
+- Japanese Sequence AB055387 This B5b sequence is 16554 bp in length and has over 50 variant nucleotides from the rCRS.

-*includes sequences that are complete coding region but minus the control region (15400 nucleotides minimum).
+*includes sequences which have complete, or near-complete, coding region, but may be without the control region (15400 nucleotides minimum).

-To find >10,000 other complete eukaryote (non-human) mtDNA genomes in GenBank: execute search.
+To find >19,000 complete non-human mtDNA genomes in GenBank: execute search.

-Representative Complete Mitochondrial Genomes of >3500 different organisms are listed at NCBI.
+Representative Complete Mitochondrial Genomes of >6200 different eukaryote organisms are listed at NCBI.

 You are here: MITOMAP Web>MitoSeqs